-Usually taken in a bathroom or bedroom before you go for a big night out, this is the best way to get for the full length shot.
+Usually taken in a bathroom or bedroom before you go for a big night out.
+This is the best way to get the full length shot.

-If you want to really make an impression with your couple selfies, make sure you get stuck in when you’re on your hols.
-You don’t need to worry about finding a Wi-Fi connection or the cost of sharing them, because with Go Roam you can get online in over 70 destinations at no extra cost.
-Grab your phone and your other half, and check out these pro tips from some of the best couple travel bloggers out there:
+If you want to really make an impression with your couple selfies, get stuck in when you’re on your hols.
+You don’t need to worry about finding a Wi-Fi connection or the cost of sharing them.
+Because with Go Roam you can get online in over 71 destinations.
+Grab your phone and your other half.
+Check out these pro tips from some of the best couple travel bloggers out there:

 Pro tip: Even if you’re not that into selfies, remember that they’re also about memories.
 It’s a great way to capture a romantic atmosphere.

 Andrew and Amy – Our Big Fat Travel Adventure

 “Travel is a huge part of our lives.
 And we take thousands of photos to keep a record of our journey and share adventures with our readers.
 As we run a couple travel blog, we take plenty of ‘usies’ wherever we are in the world.
 Be it on a beach, mountain, boat or in a city, cave or jungle.
 We’ve found that the most successful usies tell a story.
 There should be more to the photo than just our faces.
 So we pick backgrounds carefully.
 And make sure they help to capture where we are and what we’re doing at that moment in time.
 A long arm, selfie stick, or portable tripod can be very useful too.”

 Pro tip: Think carefully about your photo – pick the perfect background and get the right equipment too.